 Not trusting the judicial procedure

 Hussain (2016) and Lonsway (2001) have stated that in Bangladesh many women who face sexual assault or domestic violence are scared to go to the police station because they fear social judgment.
 The parents of a victim also encouraged their daughter to adjust to an abusive marriage because divorce is considered a social stigma.
 Majumder (2019:49) has argued that Bangladesh has a conviction rate of 10%, which is terribly low compared to many developing countries.
-This is one of the main reasons that makes people mistrustful of the judiciary system.
+This is one of the main reasons that make people mistrustful of the judiciary system.
 Therefore, a question arises, why has the low conviction rate arisen in Bangladesh?
 Majumder (2019) suggest that in general, people have a lack of trust in the judiciary system, and corruption coupled with the inefficient government officials; all play a role in the low conviction rate.
 This leads an accused to getting bail in the court; which puts the victim under risk of further threats.
 Therefore, victims don’t believe that they will get justice in the court, but rather that the problem will be emphasised.
 However, few victims go to the court but earn justice after many years of struggle and hardship.
-As, Sabana (Acid Victim) stated in her interview with me “My family and me we went through so much trouble just to get through the case.
+As, Ms. S (Acid Victim) stated in her interview with me “My family and me we went through so much trouble just to get through the case.
 The culprit was arrested and I filed a case against him and I got support from my family.
 The public persecutor was running my case and even in the court my in laws came and threat me.
 They told me to withdraw the case.
 I didn’t go to the police because I know they are not going to help me.
 I just silently endure all the pain while the case was running on the court.
 Ultimately after so many years struggle I win as the culprit received life imprisonment”.

-Furthermore, Mohila Parishad (2016) and Mia (2013) state that in the majority of sexual violence cases the court requries medical evidence from the victim.
+Furthermore, Mohila Parishad (2016) and Mia (2013) state that in the majority of sexual violence cases the court requires medical evidence from the victim.
 The police are responsible for providing the evidence to the lawyers; who later can represent them in the courthouse.
 However, in many cases it is evident that police or the medical officers have taken bribes from the accused party and provided false evidence.
 Therefore, in some circumstances lawyers, judges or the public prosecutor take money and fabricate a case in court.
 This results in the victim losing the case or making a settlement outside the court.
-This situation leads a victim and her family not to trust the judicial body, as mentioned by one of my interviewees Rosy Akter (domestic violence victim) who stated in her interview “I went to the police but I didn’t get any help.
+This situation leads a victim and her family not to trust the judicial body, as mentioned by one of my interviewees Ms. R (domestic violence victim) who stated in her interview “I went to the police but I didn’t get any help.
 Therefore, I am afraid to go to the police now.
 I went to the elder person of our colony (area).
 She is a reputed person and everyone obey her I told her my problems.
 Therefore, she suggested me to have patience and try to manage with my husband.
 She further suggested me that, don’t go to the judicial body its better you deal with your problems outside court”.